Srujan0798/Rest-iN-U/CONTRIBUTING.md

-Contributing to Dharma Realty
+Contributing to REST-iN-U
-First off, thank you for considering contributing to Dharma Realty!
+First off, thank you for considering contributing to REST-iN-U!
 It's people like you that make this platform better for everyone.
 Table of Contents
 Code of Conduct
 Getting Started